IBE160/SG-Gruppe-A/docs/epics.md

 I want to set up the initial frontend and backend project structures with automated deployment, So that we have a stable foundation for building and testing features.

+**Related FRs:** FR014

 **Acceptance Criteria:**
 1. A Next.js frontend application is initialized and linked to a new Git repository.
 2. A FastAPI backend application is initialized in the same repository.
 3. A basic "Hello World" page on the frontend is successfully deployed to Vercel.
 4. A basic health check endpoint on the backend is successfully deployed to Render.
 5. The repository contains a clear README with setup instructions.
+6. The deployment setup is configured for high availability to meet the 99.5% uptime requirement (NFR004).

 **Prerequisites:** None